 Strategy #2: Shorten the Hiring Process

 The typical hiring process for many companies now extends into a multi-month of commitment for all involved.
-This extended process was developed in part to help reduce risk for companies to bring in the right talent for the company, but instead has grown into a system that does the opposite, stopping qualified candidates from getting to the hiring manager.
+This extended process was developed in part to help reduce the risk for companies to bring in the right talent for the company but instead, it has grown into a system that does the opposite, stopping qualified candidates from getting to the hiring manager.
 Keep a top talent tech employee on the hook for three months, and there is a good chance they will jump ship mid-process for a more lucrative, or just plain faster offer.

 Strategy #3: Show Respect to Candidates

-Whether you are able or not to redirect some of the process from your HR team, it is critical that high quality candidates are flagged early on so they can be led through the process with a whiter glove treatment.
+Whether you are able or not to redirect some of the processes from your HR team, it is critical that high-quality candidates are flagged early on so they can be led through the process with a whiter glove treatment.
 Make each candidate feel like they matter to the company, that you have respect for them by returning their calls in a reasonable period, and if they do not get the position, let them know directly.
-I can’t tell you how many times I have seen companies, dismiss without follow-up, candidates because they didn’t fit an exact role, potential damaging a potential future relationship and perception of the company’s brand.
+I can’t tell you how many times I have seen companies dismiss candidates without a follow-up because they didn’t fit an exact role, potentially damaging a potential future relationship and perception of the company’s brand.

 Recruitment filtering processes in which software and keyword criteria are being used to vet and sort candidates are not fulfilling their designed purpose.
-These processes can hinder, not enable, the recruitment of qualified candidates for position, and need to be addressed at a systemic level.
+These processes can hinder – not enable – the recruitment of qualified candidates for positions and need to be addressed at a systemic level.
 Until that time comes, as a hiring manager you need to bring skilled tech talent on board now, and the quickest and most efficient way is to assist your HR team and review resumes personally assisting in the filtering process.
-And, when good people do come through, you need to have a way to flag them early on as a potential superstar and treat them with the respect that is warranted for their time and commitment to your process.
+And, when good people do come through, you need to have a way to flag them early on as potential superstars and treat them with the respect that is warranted for their time and commitment to your process.